 - Free SSL and dedicated IP – These two great features are not available on most of its shared hosting plans, but only on the most advanced one, Business.

 In Shinjiru’s case, this faraway shore can be Malaysia, Bulgaria, Singapore, and five other locations.
-The company operates state-of-the-art data centers in each country and offers shared, VPS, and dedicated solutions, all while maintaining excellent customer reviews.
+The company operates state-of-the-art data centers in each country and offers shared hosting, VPS, and dedicated solutions.
+Past and present users have a lot of good things to say.

-Prices are surprisingly fair, and even the most basic shared option starts with 100 GB of storage space.
+Prices are surprisingly fair, and even Shinjiru’s basic shared hosting plan starts with 100 GB of storage space.
 While the company offers many protection features, they aren’t included with the basic shared plans.
 It’s the WordPress and Strongbolt offerings that are jam-packed with these great extras.

 - Pay with CoinPayments – Use the platform to pay with bitcoin and Ethereum, or manually transfer bitcoin to the company’s bitcoin wallet.
 Manual transfer of bitcoin will result in a longer confirmation process and can’t be taken back.